ebcoop/rulesandpolicies/Rules.md

 #### 67 Disposal of surplus funds during a financial year (CNL ss355–358)

-1. The co-operative may dispose of any surplus arising in a financial year arising from the business of the co-operative in the manner authorised under the Law and these Rules as determined by the board.
+1. The co-operative may dispose of any surplus arising in a financial year arising from the business of the co-operative in the manner authorised under the Law and these rules as determined by the board.

 2. The board may retain all or part of the surplus arising in any year from the business of the cooperative to be applied for the benefit of the cooperative.